-When Paul saw the structure, it had been standing only ten years.
-Crossing over the Appia Nuova (“new”)—the modern highway that parallels the old road—I finally reached the Appian Antica (“ancient”)—the Appian Way.
+When Paul saw the structure, it had been standing for only ten years.
+Crossing over the Appia Nuova (“new”) — the modern highway that parallels the old road — I finally reached the Appian Antica (“ancient”) — the Appian Way.

 The ancient path has enjoyed a beautiful restoration.
 Pedestrians, hikers, bikers, and even cars still use the route!
 Beautiful Italian Broom Pine Trees canopy the road, and crumbing ruins all along the path stand like abandoned filling stations.
 Interpretive signs explain the stone structures.

 Paul walked the road, beginning at Puteoli, where his ship landed.
-From there he walked 170 miles(!) along the Appian Way into Rome.
+From there, he walked 170 miles(!) along the Appian Way into Rome.
 (I only walked the last five miles.)
 But Paul didn’t walk alone.
-As a prisoner, he would have been accompanied by his Roman Centurion Julius, as well as by Christians who traveled 43 miles from Rome to meet Paul.
+As a prisoner, he would have been accompanied by his Roman Centurion Julius, and Christians who traveled 43 miles from Rome to meet Paul.

 And the brethren, when they heard about us, came from there as far as the Market of Appius and Three Inns to meet us; and when Paul saw them, he thanked God and took courage.
 (Acts 28:15)

 (Photo: Appian Way paving stones at Forum of Appius.
 Courtesy of the Pictorial Library of Bible Lands)